techcompliant/TC-Specs/KaiComm-SSI.md

    - 0x0001 - Transmit buffer overflow (data will not be sent)
    - 0x0002 - Line is busy or not connected (data will be queued)
  - **0x0004**: Configure interrupts
-   Register A defines which interrupts to enable.
+   Register B defines which interrupts to enable.
    - Bit 0 - Interrupt on Receive enabled: yes (1), no (0)
    - Bit 1 - Interrupt on Transmit done enabled: yes(1), no (0)
    - Bit 2-15 Ignored.
-   Register B contains message for Interrupt on Receive.
+   Register C contains message for Interrupt on Receive.
-   Register C contains message for Interrupt on Transmit.
+   Register X contains message for Interrupt on Transmit.

 ----